pachyderm/pachyderm/doc/docs/master/reference/helm_values.md

 - `etcd.service.labels` specifies labels to add to the console service.
 - `etcd.service.annotations` specifies annotations to add to the etcd service.
-- `etcd.service.type` specifies the Kubernetes type of the console service.
+- `etcd.service.type` specifies the Kubernetes type of the etcd service.
 The default is `ClusterIP`.

 ### enterpriseServer